PM Modi chairs key meeting on Bangladesh unrest - ExBulletin

 PM Modi chairs key meeting on Bangladesh unrest

-The Cabinet Committee on Security met this evening at Prime Minister Narendra Modi's official residence amid unrest in neighbouring Bangladesh – where its Prime Minister Sheikh Hasina has fled the country amid massive protests against job quotas.

-Defence Minister Rajnath Singh, Home Minister Amit Shah, External Affairs Minister S Jaishankar and Finance Minister Nirmala Sitharaman were present in the meeting.
+Amid growing violence and political instability in Bangladesh, Prime Minister Narendra Modi chaired a high-level meeting to assess the situation and its potential impact on India.
+The meeting, held in New Delhi, was attended by key officials from the Ministry of External Affairs, Ministry of Home Affairs and the Border Security Force (BSF).

-Meanwhile, Prime Minister Modi was also briefed on the situation in Bangladesh by S. Jaishankar.
-Congress MP Rahul Gandhi, who is the Leader of the Opposition in the Lok Sabha, also spoke to Mr. Jaishankar.
+Prime Minister Modi was also briefed on the situation in Bangladesh by External Affairs Minister S. Jaishankar.
+Congress MP and Leader of Opposition in the Lok Sabha Rahul Gandhi also spoke to Mr. Jaishankar on the issue.

-Ms Hasina, who came to power in 2009, had sought to quell nationwide protests against her government since early July, but fled the country after Sunday's brutal unrest in which nearly 100 people were killed.

-Bangladesh army chief Gen. Waker-Uz-Zaman said in a statement to the nation on state television that Ms. Hasina, 76, had resigned and the military would form a caretaker government.
+Unrest in Bangladesh has escalated, leaving nearly 300 people dead.
+The violence was sparked by protests over civil service recruitment quotas and demands for Prime Minister Sheikh Hasina to resign.
+The prime minister's resignation and departure have only exacerbated the unrest, raising concerns about regional stability.

+Given the proximity and historical ties between the two nations, India is on high alert.
+The BSF has issued a 'high alert' for all units along the 4,096-km India-Bangladesh border to prevent any potential spillover of violence and ensure security at the border.
+BSF Acting Director General Daljit Singh Chawdhary and other senior officials have already arrived in Kolkata to oversee the situation first-hand.

 |